DavidVentura/blog/blog/raw/postgres-lib/POST.md

 ## Executing non-queries

-I did trivially implement transactions but that's just error-handling that wraps `StartTransactionCommand`/`CommitTransactionCommand`/`AbortCurrentTransaction`.
+I implemented transactions, which are just trivial wrappers for `StartTransactionCommand`/`CommitTransactionCommand`/`AbortCurrentTransaction` with some error handling.

 I didn't implement `prepare` or `execute_plan`.
 Maybe next time.

 ## Using the library

-Having a static library, it's trivial very use to call from some C code:
+Having a static library, it's trivial to use it from some C code:

 ```c
 pg_embedded_init(datadir, "postgres", "postgres");